pywkt/pywkt-blog-template/README.md

 ---

-See the `posts` directory for examples on how to format posts.
+See the `posts` directory for an example on how to format posts.

 A "post" is an `mdx` file with a `data` object on line 1.
 ```js